civilisation

 Sources of Religion (Dharma)

-Indian philosophy and tradition define the fundamental basis of religion and explain where the knowledge and rules of Dharma originate.
+Indian philosophy and tradition define the fundamental basis of religion and explain the origin of the knowledge and rules of Dharma.
 These sources guide the moral, spiritual, and social life of individuals and society.
-Four major sources of Dharma have been described, also known as Dharma Pramana.
+Four major sources of Dharma, also known as Dharma Pramana, have been described.

 1. Shruti (Vedas)